 Institute for Quantum Information and Matter,

 I am a quantum information scientist.
 I study applications of near-term quantum devices, quantum error correction, and quantum gravity.

 - Error Correction

 We studied the problem of error correction of various forms of "physical information", such as quantum reference frames.
 We showed that QEC of reference frame information is equivalent to the problem of group covariant quantum error correction, in which the encoding and decoding maps must both transform covariantly with respect to a symmetry group.
 The additional constraints imposed by this covariance condition could, in principle, be sufficiently restrictive so as to preclude the existence of covariant encoding and decoding maps.
 Indeed, we prove a no-go theorem showing that there are no finite-dimensional quantum codes that are covariant with respect to a continuous symmetry.
 However, we also provide explicit constructions of covariant codes in all other cases (finite groups, infinite dimensional Hilbert spaces, etc.) Our no-go theorem reproduces the main thrust of the Eastin-Knill theorem when we restrict our encoding operations to isometric embeddings.
-By circumventing our no-go theorem using infinite dimensional codes, we consequently showed that one can circumvent the Eastin-Knill theorem using continuous variables.
-In an in depth follow up project, we generalized our theorem to approximate quantum error correcting codes, thereby proving a robust version of the Eastin-Knill theorem, and a general tension between continuous symmetries and quantum error correction. [arXiv:1709.04471]
+By circumventing our no-go theorem using infinite dimensional codes, we consequently showed that one can also circumvent the Eastin-Knill theorem using continuous variables.
+In an in depth follow up project, we generalized our theorem to approximate quantum error correcting codes, thereby proving a robust version of the Eastin-Knill theorem, and a general tension between continuous symmetries and quantum error correction. [arXiv:1709.04471], and [arXiv:1902.07714]

 Entanglement Wedge Reconstruction via Universal Recovery Channels